Can you switch your electric company? I’ll walk you through how to shop electricity plans to save money (without losing your sanity).

 While it’s a really nice option to have, it can also be an overwhelming experience to go through.

-Let me break down how to switch energy providers, as well as give you the tools to make it much simpler than when I went through the process several years ago.
+Let me break down how to switch energy providers, as well as give you the electricity price comparison tools to make it much simpler than when I went through the process several years ago.

-Step #1: Find Out if You're in a Deregulated Market – Can You Switch Electric Companies?
+Step #1: Find Out if You’re in a Deregulated Electricity Market

-As discussed above, you can't switch electric companies unless you're in a deregulated market.
+As discussed above, you can’t switch power companies unless you’re in a deregulated market.

 You can verify if your zip code is in a deregulated market by entering it into any of the Step #3 websites you choose to use below.